leonhumbert/exoplanets/README.md

 ### Results

 Scores for the rf model are detailed in Table 1 and for the SVM model in Table 2 below.
-In case of rf, I ran the model the 3 times.
-The first time, withought deleting features, the second time, after removing features, and the third time after cv tuning.
-The features elemination was done after ranking features, and the the top 10 largest scores used for cv tuning.
+In case of rf, I ran the model 3 times.
+The first time, without deleting features, the second time, after removing features, and the third time, after cv tuning.
+Features were ranked, and the the top 10 largest were used for second run and cv tuning.

-I did not found a major difference among the test scores for before and after cv in the case of eliminating features.
+I did not found a major difference among the test scores for before and after cv after eliminating features.

 Table 1
  |Score|Before Removing Feautures| After Removing Features | After CV|